Replica symmetry breaking in spin glasses in the replica-free Keldysh formalism: Application: The quantum spherical TEXT -spin model

 which we abbreviated above as $q_f=Q_f^K(t=0)$ and $\sigma_f=\Sigma_f^K(t=0)$.
 Finally, the Lagrange parameter $z=(z_c-m^2)/\beta$ is fixed by the additional constraint

 Conversely to Eq.~\eqref{eq:1RSB_QK}, the effective inverse temperature mirrors the structure of 1-step RSB

 Note, that once again, it is not possible to reconstruct $Q^K_s(t)$ because the information on the time-dependence was lost during the change of variables $t\to X(t)$ in Eq.~\eqref{eq:product}.
-Furthermore, the breakpoint $x$ has to be determined by an additional criterion, requiring either marginal stability or minimization of the free energy \cite{Crisanti1993, Tikhanovskaya2023}.
+Furthermore, the breakpoint $x$ has to be determined by an additional criterion, requiring either marginal stability or minimization of the free energy \cite{Crisanti1993, Tikhanovskaya2024}.

-Due to the equivalence between the ultrametric Keldysh and the replica formalism, we conclude that our approach finds the same critical point and one-step RSB as reported in Ref.~\cite{Tikhanovskaya2023}, provided the same condition for $x$ is used.
-On the other hand, at any finite time $T$, ultrametric relations must be violated and an analysis similar to that of Ref.~\cite{Leutheusser1984} shows that on a finite time interval in the one-time formulation, the spin glass phase is indistinguishable from a ferromagnet.
+Due to the equivalence between the ultrametric Keldysh and the replica formalism, we conclude that our approach finds the same critical point and one-step RSB as reported in Ref.~\cite{Tikhanovskaya2024}, provided the same condition for $x$ is used.
+On the other hand, at any finite time $T$, ultrametric relations must be violated and an analysis similar to that of Ref.~\cite{Leutheusser1984} shows that on a finite time interval in the one-time formulation, correlations and response functions of the spin glass phase are indistinguishable from those of a ferromagnet.

 The comparison between ultrametric Keldysh and replica formalism for the $p$-spin model has already been addressed by Crisanti et al. some 31 years ago~\cite{Crisanti1993}.
 Although they use a slightly different ansatz for the generalized fluctuation-dissipation relation in the aging regime